farmOS/farmOS/docs/index.md

 # Overview

-farmOS is a web-based application for farm management and planning.
+farmOS is a web-based application for farm management, planning, and record keeping.

 It is built on [Drupal], which makes it [modular], [extensible], and [secure].